-Our AFDS line of business provides a variety of banking products and services to more than 3,400 automotive dealerships within our primary banking markets, as well as in Arizona, Florida, Tennessee, Texas, and Virginia.
-AFDS finances the purchase of automobiles by customers at the automotive dealerships; finances dealerships' new and used vehicle inventories, land, buildings and other real estate owned by the dealership; finances dealership working capital needs; and provides other banking services to the automotive dealerships and their owners.
+Our AFDS business segment provides a variety of banking products and services to more than 2,000 automotive dealerships within our primary banking markets.
+All lease origination activities were discontinued during the 2008 fourth quarter.
+AFDS finances the purchase of automobiles by customers at the automotive dealerships; finances dealerships' new and used vehicle inventories, land, buildings, and other real estate owned by the dealership; finances dealership working capital needs; and provides other banking services to the automotive dealerships and their owners.
 Competition from the financing divisions of automobile manufacturers and from other financial institutions is intense.
 AFDS' production opportunities are directly impacted by the general automotive sales business, including programs initiated by manufacturers to enhance and increase sales directly.
-We have been in this line of business for over 50 years.
+We have been in this business segment for over 50 years.

-The AFDS strategy has been to focus on developing relationships with the dealership through its finance department, general manager, and owner.
-An underwriter who understands each local market makes loan decisions, though we prioritize maintaining pricing discipline over market share.
+The AFDS strategy focuses on developing relationships with the dealership through its finance department, general manager, and owner.
+An underwriter who understands each local region makes loan decisions, though we prioritize maintaining pricing discipline over market share.